biopragmatics/oquat/docs/unknowns/source/uberon.md

 | ABA:CTX5    |        1 | [UBERON:0005394](http://purl.obolibrary.org/obo/UBERON_0005394) |
 | ABA:CTX6    |        1 | [UBERON:0005395](http://purl.obolibrary.org/obo/UBERON_0005395) |

-## `BM` (239)
+## `BM`

+There are 239 usages of `BM` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BM)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BM).

 <details>
 <summary>Click to expand the `BM` table</summary>